ASTC32 Strong Grip Yellow Anti Slip Tape Safety Track 60 Grit 2 inch x 60 ft Non Skid Weather Proof Indoor Outdoor Traction Tape No Slip Available. | Better Homes & Gardens

 Advertisement

 Best Quality Guranteed.
 ELIMINATE SLIPPERY SURFACES - Anti-Slip Tape can be used on multiple surfaces including floors, stairs, walkways, ladders, decks, and equipment to secure and prevent accidents giving sure footed traction to you, your kids, elderly people, and pets.
 EASY TO INSTALL AND CUT TO FIT - Tape comes with liner that is easy to peel and can be applied to wood, concrete, stainless steel, plastic, tiles, cloth, ramps and more.
 Be sure to read our 'how to use' section under product description for ultimate performance.
 60 GRIT ALUMINUM OXIDE - Strong Grip material that ensure high traction and safety.
 Unlike most non slip tapes sold on that are 80 Grit that may hurt your bare feet Non Slip tape is designed to prevent your bare feet to be hurt when stepping on it.
-GET MORE PRODUCT FOR LESS - Non skid tape is 60 feet long and for a very competitive price since we sell longer rolls of tapes than most non skid tapes sold on that are 30 feet (1
+GET MORE PRODUCT FOR LESS - Non skid tape is 60 feet long and for a very competitive price since we sell longer rolls of tapes than most n